Vishnupriyaswamynathan/sample/README.md

 #### Username : 1001
 #### Password : 123

-To login as an Admin, click on Admin Login by entering login credentials
+To login as HR, click on HR Login by entering login credentials
 #### Username : Admin
 #### Password : Admin